Australian Institute for

 Location

-The new facility will be built in the world-leading Melbourne Biomedical Precinct.
-It will enable the Doherty Institute to expand and the Burnet Institute to relocate to the Parkville site.
-The facility will house more than 1000 scientists, academics, students and public health experts from the institutes alongside industry start-ups.
+The new facility will be built in the world-leading Melbourne Biomedical Precinct adjacent to the existing Doherty Institute building on Elizabeth Street.
+It will enable the University of Melbourne and Doherty Institute to expand and the Burnet Institute to relocate to the Parkville site.
+The facility will house more than 1000 scientists, academics, students and public health experts from the institutes alongside industry partners.
 Co-location will strengthen collaboration and engagement with their peers nationally and internationally and create a platform for new partnerships to be forged with the private sector and industry stakeholders.

 Facilities and research platforms